joeyahines/GRCS/readMe.txt

 Generic Robot Control System

-For use on an arduino or compatible device.
-The goal of GRCS is to quickly program arduino powered robots and other remote controlled devices.
+For use on an Arduino or compatible device.
+The goal of GRCS is to quickly program Arduino powered robots and other remote controlled devices.

 The robot receives an array from a controller controller (GRC is provided for free on my GitHub page).
 The array includes device data such as device